-According to rules and regulations of various self-regulatory organizations (SROs) of the securities industry (see CE rules table at end of document), firms are required to establish an annual Firm Element program for their registered persons that enhances their securities knowledge, skills and professionalism.
+According to the rules and regulations of the various selfregulatory organizations (SROs) of the securities industry (see CE rules table at end of document), firms are required to establish an annual Firm Element program for their registered persons that enhances their securities knowledge, skills and professionalism.

-This guide is intended to support development of a Firm Element program that addresses regulatory requirements, as well as provides training that is topical, spurs interest from the audience and fosters conversation amongst all stakeholders.
+This guide is intended to support development of a Firm Element program that addresses regulatory requirements and provides training that is topical, spurs interest from the audience and fosters conversation among all stakeholders.